Learning Outcomes

 Graduate Students

-2. Our students will be able to analyze both quantitative and qualitative data using appropriate codification, organization, and statistical analyses.
+3. Data Analysis: Students will be able to analyze both quantitative and qualitative data using appropriate statistical analyses.